ganrad/openai-api-router/README.md

    Caching and retrieval of completions can be disabled for each individual API Gateway request by passing in a query parameter *use_cache* and setting its value to *false* (eg., `?use_cache=false`).
 Setting this parameter value to "true" has no effect.

-A few caveats/considerations for semantic caching feature are described below.
-It is important to keep these in mind prior to enabling this feature for an AI Application.
+Prior to turning on *Semantic Caching* feature for an AI Application (in Production), please review the following notes.

 - The semantic caching feature utilizes an Azure OpenAI *embedding* model to vectorize prompts.
 Any of the three embedding models offered by Azure OpenAI Service can be used to vectorize/embedd prompt data.
 The embedding models have a request token size limit of 8K and output dimension of 1536 tokens.
 This implies, any request payload containing more than 8K tokens (prompt) will likely be truncated and result in faulty search results.
 - By default, *pgvector* extension performs exact nearest neighbor search which provides excellent recall.
 However, search performance is likely to take a hit (degrade) as the number of records in the table go above 1K.
-To trade some recall for query performance, its better to add an index and use approximate nearest neighbor search.  *pgvector* extension supports two index types - *HNSW* and *IVFFlat*.
+To trade some recall for query performance, its recommended to add an index and use approximate nearest neighbor search.  *pgvector* extension supports two index types - *HNSW* and *IVFFlat*.
 Between the two, HNSW has better query performance.
 Refer to the snippet below to add an HNSW index to the *apigtwycache* table.
 Use `psql` to add the index.
   ```bash
   # Create HNSW index for cosine similarity distance function.
   #